-So, at Bridgehead IT, we chose to work alongside two of the most trusted brands in the cyber security industry – Microsoft and BitDefender.
-As a Microsoft Gold Partner, this collaborative relationship is earned through a commitment in providing the highest level of company customer care.
+So, at Bridgehead IT, we chose to work alongside two of the most trusted brands in the cybersecurity industry – Microsoft and BitDefender.
+As a Microsoft Gold Partner, this collaborative relationship is earned through a commitment to providing the highest level of company customer care.
 Not only that, but our team can provide a full slate of security improvements to strengthen your position even further.

 What are the main benefits of MDR services?

 1.)
-Malicious actors are constantly adapting TTP to avoid standard security.
+Malicious actors are constantly adapting to TTP to avoid standard security.

 2.)
 The cost of remediating a cyber-attack is rising.